 There are several ways nonprofit organizations use to generate funding.
 From auctions and raffles to “thing”-athons and galas, nonprofits have learned that open wallets come from the right people having an enjoyable time for a cause.
 Creative ideas that bring awareness to a cause while also giving a great experience to the donor, is a solid way to generate funds.

-Live, in-person events are one-way nonprofits have hosted fundraisers for years, but with online donation platforms, online giving and mobile gifting on the rise, it may be time to look into organizing a fundraising gala as a virtual event.
+Live, in-person events are one-way nonprofits have hosted fundraisers for years, but with online donation platforms, online giving, and mobile gifting on the rise, it may be time to look into organizing a fundraising gala as a virtual event.

-Virtual Events Are Cost Effective
+Virtual Events Are Cost-Effective

 Virtual events have a variety of options that allow for a variety of scenarios such as live webcasting, pre-recorded video, and interactive discussions.
-Participants can be from all over the world, allowing for a greater reach that what may be possible with a local event.
+Participants can be from all over the world, allowing for a greater reach than what may be possible with a local event.

 Virtual Events Build Digital Data